fract4d/gnofract4d/README.md

 - Python version 3.6 or higher
 - GTK version 4.6 or higher
 - PyGObject version 3.29.2 or higher to access GTK from Python
-- A C++ compiler (used at runtime to compile your fractal formulas)
+- A C compiler (used at runtime to compile your fractal formulas)

-On Ubuntu, these can be installed with:
+On Debian/Ubuntu, these can be installed with:

     sudo apt install gcc gir1.2-gtk-4.0 python3-gi

 To build from source you also need:

+- A C++ compiler
 - headers for libpng and libjpeg
 - Python headers
 - glib-compile-resources and optionally xmllint
 - pkg-config
+- Python setuptools package

-On Ubuntu, these can be installed with:
+On Debian/Ubuntu, these can be installed with:

-    sudo apt install libglib2.0-dev-bin libjpeg-dev libpng-dev libpython3-dev libxml2-utils pkg-config
+    sudo apt install build-essential libglib2.0-dev-bin libjpeg-dev libpng-dev libpython3-dev libxml2-utils pkg-config python3-setuptools

 If FFmpeg is installed it will be possible to create videos.